bash Resource

 ) when a change is detected.

-If the other resource does not exist, the subscription will not raise an
+If the other resource doesn’t exist, the subscription won’t raise an

 error.
 Contrast this with the stricter semantics of notifies